• Skip to primary navigation

 That said, here are some reasons coffee may be upsetting your stomach, and, again, it may have nothing to do with gluten:

-• You may have a sensitivity to caffeine, and you may want to consider switching to decaf to see how you feel.
+- Everyone is different.
+You may be sensitive to caffeine and want to consider switching to decaf to see how you feel.
 I quit caffeine long ago and personally find I feel better without caffeine.
-Everyone is different.

-• It may not be the coffee at all; rather, if you have celiac disease, your gut may not have healed fully healed or you have some sort of bacteria imbalance in your gut.
-Look for ways to improve your gut health so you can better tolerate coffee and other foods.
-I offer tips to healing your gut in this article.
+- It may not be the coffee at all; if you have celiac disease, your gut may not have healed fully, or you have a bacteria imbalance in your gut.
+Look for ways to improve your gut health so you can tolerate coffee and other foods better.
+I offer tips for healing your gut in this article.

-• You might have a condition known as IBS, whose symptoms mimic celiac disease symptoms.
+- You might have a condition known as IBS, whose symptoms mimic celiac disease symptoms.
 Coffee is known to irritate the gut lining and cause IBS flare-ups.
-Consult with your doctor.
+Consult with your doctor if symptoms persist.

-• There is a small percentage of the celiac population who may experience gluten cross reactivity with coffee.
-A 2013 study talked about a possible link between instant coffee and the gluten protein, however, the study may not be fully accurate to form a firm conclusion.
-If you suspect a cross reactivity between coffee and gluten, or if your body is reacting every time you drink coffee, work with a nutrition coach to eliminate coffee from your diet for 4-6 weeks and then slowly introduce it to see how it makes you feel.
+- A small percentage of the celiac population may experience gluten cross-reactivity with coffee.
+A 2013 study discussed a possible link between instant coffee and gluten protein; however, the study may not be entirely accurate in forming a firm conclusion.
+If you suspect a cross-reactivity between coffee and gluten, or if your body reacts every time you drink coffee, work with a nutrition coach to eliminate coffee from your diet for 4-6 weeks and then slowly introduce it to see how it makes you feel.

-• Your body may not tolerate coffee well.
+- Your body may not tolerate coffee well.
 Period.
-Try living without it, or use coffee substitutes like tea or the brands I mention below.
+Try living without it.
+Tea is a wonderful coffee alternative.

 Quitting Coffee?

-If you love coffee, but ultimately feel like it doesn’t love you back, there are several coffee alternatives that mimic the taste of coffee, including Dandy Blend and Teechino.
+If you love coffee but ultimately feel like it doesn’t love you back, several coffee alternatives mimic the taste of coffee, including Dandy Blend and Teechino.
 I discuss each of those brands below and whether they are safe for you to consume on a gluten-free diet.

 Is Dandy Blend Gluten Free?

-Dandy Blend is a caffeine-free coffee alternative many people enjoy, particular those trying to quit coffee.
+Dandy Blend is a caffeine-free coffee alternative many enjoy, particularly those trying to quit coffee.
 Dandy Blend is made from five ingredients:

 Dandy Blend confirms that its product is gluten free on its website: